University of Washington

 Delta smelt:

-Upstream migration for Delta smelt occurs between September and December and in response to “first flush” conditions (Sommer et al. 2011, Grimaldo et al. 2009).
-Migration typically ranges one to four weeks after flow and turbidity increases, based on salvage data (Sommer et al. 2011).
-Historically, detections of ripe Delta smelt began in January and peaked in February and March and the majority of Delta Smelt spawning occurs within a temperature range of 9-18˚C (Damon et al. 2016).
+Upstream migration for Delta smelt occurs between December and March and in response to “first flush” conditions (Sommer et al., 2011; Grimaldo et al. 2009; 2021).
+Historically, detections of ripe Delta smelt began in January and peaked in February and March and the majority of Delta Smelt spawning occurs at 11-15˚C (but can occur from 8-18˚C) (Damon et al. 2016).
 Based on historical monitoring data from the past few years, first detection of larvae in the Central and South Delta has typically occurred by mid to late March.
-Because first flush conditions were met on December 23, 2025, spawning is likely occurring, consistent with the typical one- to four-week response window following increased flow and turbidity.
-Survey captures at Chipps Island and the Sacramento Deep Water Ship Channel are consistent with an upstream spawning migration into tidal freshwater habitats.
+The large majority of Delta smelt recaptures continue to be from Suisun Marsh, close to where supplemental fish were released in the fall.

-4. After the onset of spawning, have the following conditions occurred: \(\ge\) 5% entrainment of the Delta smelt population at facilities after 30 days?
+3. After the onset of spawning, have the following conditions occurred: JPF < 0 cfs, average turbidity is \(\ge\) 12 FNU in the south Delta, and PTM modeling indicates the action would avoid \(\ge\) 5% entrainment of the Delta smelt population at facilities after 30 days?

 Longfin smelt